 This form replaces IRS Form 1099-MISC for nonemployee compensation

 The "MISC" in 1099-MISC stands for miscellaneous income, so it's used as a place to record various types of payments such as rent, attorney fees, medicare, and healthcare payments greater than $600.
-One of the uses of this form was to report nonemployee compensation under Box 7 of the 1099-MISC.
+One of the uses of this form was to report nonemployee compensation (payments to contractors) under Box 7 of the 1099-MISC.
 The 1099-NEC replaces that function now.